NREL/hive/README.md

 ## What is HIVE

-HIVE is an agent-based model (ABM) for modeling the performance of ride hail fleets over arbitrary supply/demand scenarios.
+HIVE is model for evaluating the performance of ride hail fleets over arbitrary supply/demand scenarios.
 Models for mobility services often have a large barrier- to-entry due to the complex interactions of mode choice, economics, and model tuning required to use the leading mesoscopic transportation models (BEAM, POLARIS, MATSim, etc.).
 HIVE attempts to fill a gap for researchers seeking to study the economic and energy impacts of autonomous ride hail fleets by providing the following features:

+- agent-based model (ABM)
+- data-driven control interfaces for Model-Predicted Control and Reinforcement Learning research
+- easy integration/co-simulation (can be called alongside other software tools)
 - dynamic dispatch, trip energy, routing, and economics
     - price signals limited to fleet and energy grid with exogenous request data
-- simple to define/share scenarios
+- simple to define/share scenarios via configuration files and simulation snapshots
-- easy integration/co-simulation (can be called alongside other software tools)
-- 100% Python code
+- 100% Python (v 3.8) code with a small number of dependencies

 The project is currently closed-source and in alpha development, with plans to open-source in summer of 2020.
 The developer API can be found by loading [docs/index.html](/docs/index.html) after downloading